raganwald-deprecated/homoiconic/README.markdown

 **what can I read right now?**

+I tag every post in del.icio.us with "homoiconic," so even though the git interface is horrible, here is [a list of all homoiconic posts with the most recent writing first](http://delicious.com/raganwald/homoiconic?sort=date&amp;order=desc "raganwald's homoiconic Bookmarks   on Delicious").

 Asking me what to read is like asking the chef what's good on the menu.
 It's all excellent, of course!
 That being said, I have a few personal favourites:

 * [Optimism](http://github.com/raganwald/homoiconic/blob/master/2009-05-01/optimism.md#readme)